Boutiques, beaches and stellar eats await on picturesque and romantic Amelia Island

 Stepping into the hotel lobby, you’ll immediately see the space that will likely dominate most of your time: a gargantuan oceanfront pool with an expansive deck ideal for hours of lounging in the sun.
 Sip mojitos, enjoy gourmet meals and snacks, and let your worries fall away inside the adult, infinity-edge Serenity Pool overlooking the pristine waters of the coastline.

-Of course, a stay at the Plantation can include fun and adventure, too.
+Of course, a stay at the Omni can include fun and adventure, too.
 For these elements I recommend booking one of the daily Segway tours offered by Amelia’s Wheels.
 After a quick training, you’ll soon be gracefully zooming through sections of the 1,350-acre property, gliding across tree-canopied trails and streets dotted by luxury vacation homes.
 Amelia’s Wheels, located on Omni’s property, also rents bikes for traversing more than seven miles of onsite trails.

 You might consider going on a horseback tour along Amelia Island’s beaches.
 Visit ameliahorsebackriding.com for more details.

 For shopping, head to Fernandina Beach, which can easily be explored on foot and features bountiful array of antique markets, galleries and one-off boutiques.
-Be sure to also make a stop at The Shops of Amelia Island Plantation.
+Be sure to also make a stop at The Shops of Amelia Island.
 Here you’ll find clothing shops, gourmet provisions, art galleries and Marché Burette, an ideal pit stop for wine, freshly prepared meals, coffee and ice cream.

 As you begin your day, head straight to the breakfast buffet offered at the resort’s Sunrise Café.
 Dubbed “The Art of Breakfast,” this delectable breakfast offering features house made charcuteries, jams, honey and nut butters alongside an omelet station and pots filled with breakfast staples like bacon, pancakes and potatoes.
 You’ll enjoy this all-you-care-to-eat morning feast, including coffee and freshly squeezed juice, for $23 per person.
 The ocean views are on the house.